Jacky Ickx: Ferrari (1968)

-1969: Brabham
+Brabham (1969)

 In 1969, Ickx moved to Brabham, partly at the instigation of the John Wyer team for whom he'd had considerable success in sports cars.
 Wyer's main sponsor, Gulf Oil were keen to ensure that they retained his services rather than possibly lose him to Ferrari's sports car team.
 His first results at Brabham were poor, but after Jack Brabham broke his foot in a testing accident, Ickx's results improved: Alan Henry suggests that Ickx performed better with the whole team focussed on him.
 Ickx finished third in France, second in Great Britain and won in Canada and in Germany at the Nürburgring, where he also took pole position and fastest lap, in the last Formula One race there before 'The Ring' was made less bumpy and dangerous.
 In the 1969 Mexican Grand Prix Ickx finished second and ended the year as runner-up in the drivers' world championship, behind Stewart.
 He returned to the Ferrari team for the 1970 season, a move he had been considering since the Italian Grand Prix.

-1970–1973: Ferrari
+Return to Ferrari (1970–1973)

 As in 1969, Ickx had a disappointing start to the 1970 season.
 On the first lap of the Spanish Grand Prix he collided with the BRM of Jackie Oliver and his car caught fire.
 It took at least 20 seconds for him to leave the burning car and he was hospitalized with severe burns.
 After 17 days he was back in his car at the Monaco Grand Prix, where he ran fifth before retiring with a driveshaft failure.
 The car started to improve and at the German Grand Prix (held at Hockenheim as his favourite Nürburgring was boycotted for safety reasons) he fought with Jochen Rindt for the win, but finished a close second.
 At the Austrian Grand Prix it was Ickx that took the win.
 At Monza, Rindt died in an accident during qualifying.
 Ickx was the only driver with a chance to take the championship from Rindt who had already won five of nine races in that season, with four more to go.
 Monza saw a win by Ferrari teammate Clay Regazzoni while Ickx's car broke down.
 The Belgian took the win at Canada and if he could win at the remaining two events, he would overtake Rindt and win the championship.
 However, in the US Grand Prix at Watkins Glen he only finished fourth, with Rindt's replacement Emerson Fittipaldi scoring his first career win, and thus was mathematically eliminated from the championship chase.
 Despite winning the last race in Mexico, Ickx could not beat Rindt's points total.
-Ickx later stated in a 2011 article in the British magazine Motor Sport, that he was glad he did not win the 1970 World Championship.
+Ickx later stated in a 2011 article in the British magazine Motor Sport that he was glad he did not win the 1970 World Championship.
 He did not want to win against a man who could not defend his chances, referring to the deceased Rindt.